 Organisations with strong reputations are better able to attract the best and most appropriate stakeholders such as customers, investors and employees, so it’s logical that organisations attach great importance to building, maintaining and protecting their corporate reputations.

-This three-day course in Advanced Reputation Management provides a comprehensive overview of the latest academic knowledge and best practices for managing reputations.
+This three-day course in Reputation Management provides a comprehensive overview of the latest academic knowledge and best practices for managing reputations.
 It focuses specifically on topics such as:

 - the academic theories behind the effect of reputation and its consequences in business practice